Eleutheran Adventurers: Establishment of the colony

 Another source of trouble for the colony was dissent within its ranks from the beginning.
 Before they had even landed, Butler made so many problems by refusing to accept authority, that Sayle and others were obliged to find another island.
 They named the island they moved to Sayle Island, which was later renamed New Providence.
 The colony was not an immediate success in economic terms.
 Its soil yielded little production, and the settlers barely got by during their first years, being obliged to live by salvaging what they could from shipwrecks.
 Sayle was able to secure supplies from the mainland colonies.
-Despite this, the colony did not do much better in the following years, and in the end only a few hardcore settlers from the original Eleutherans were left.
+Despite this, the colony did not do much better in the following years, and in the end only a few determined settlers from the original Eleutherans were left.

 Sayle went on to become governor of South Carolina, but he continued to have a vested personal interest in Eleuthera.
 He used this influence to secure some trade for the island and so helped the community through its infancy.
 This episode is thought to be the historical source of Andrew Marvell's poem "Bermudas," written in praise of the Puritan settlers of the New World, and one of the earliest statements of the so-called "American Dream".
 According to the Norton Anthology of English Literature (7th ed., p.
 1686), "The poem was probably written after 1653, when Marvell took up residence in the house of John Oxenbridge, who had twice visited the Bermudas."